Back to California

 Terms To Know

-A part of a city or county's plan that talks about housing needs.
+A part of a city or county's long-term development plan that focuses on housing needs and goals.

 Limits and Unknowns